Credit ratio nears 1 as rating upgrades pick up speed: Crisil

-New Delhi, March 8 (IANS) A sprightly recovery in demand has spawned guarded optimism about the credit quality of India Inc, and led to CRISIL's credit ratio (upgrades to downgrades) inching closer to 1 between October and February this fiscal.
+New Delhi: A sprightly recovery in demand has spawned guarded optimism about the credit quality of India Inc, and led to CRISIL's credit ratio (upgrades to downgrades) inching closer to 1 between October and February this fiscal.

 These five months saw as many as 244 upgrades compared with 208 for the whole first half.
 Downgrades continue to be material because the end of moratorium on debt servicing has impacted vulnerable companies, the ratings agency said.